gravypod/StarmadeWrapper/README.txt

 	4. Stop the server, edit the configs to your liking.
 	5. Redo step number 2 to start the server again.

-How to use scripts:
-	1. Learn how to use the scripting API
-		A. Learn how to use Sleep from http://sleep.dashnine.org/manual/
-		B. Download and read all of the information within this script: http://gravypod.com/smw/test.sl
-	2. Create a file in the scripts directory named the same thing you would like the command to be and an extension of ".sl" (e.x.
-If you would like to create a ("!test" command, create a file called "test.sl")
-	3. Restart the server, or run the "!reload" command in game, so that the wrapper loads your newly created script

 How to write plugins:
 	1. Download the latest plugins and extract contents of SMW-Plugins
 	2. Add StarmadeWrapper-API.jar to the libs of your plugin